 The Theory of Many Spaces

-Color is the dimension and redness is a value.
+Color is the dimension and redness is the value.
 Eyes are the dimensions of a space, and objects are the values on those dimensions.
 The values cannot be defined without the dimension.
 The question is therefore not whether I can see the dimension (Can you see space?); the question rather is – Can we define an object without prior defining the dimensions of the space in which it exists?
 Once we understand the necessity of postulating a space to understand objects, then we must postulate a space of objects, even though we cannot see it.
-Space is now a concept not a percept.
+Space is now a concept, not a percept.
 To perceive this concept, we need another concept more abstract than space.
-In this case, the dimensions of space are color, taste, smell, touch and sound.
-So, to perceive this space, we must have another space in which color, taste, smell, touch and sound are objects.
+In this case, the dimensions of space are color, taste, smell, touch, and sound.
+So, to perceive this space, we must have another space in which color, taste, smell, touch, and sound are objects.

 In Indian philosophy, this space is called the senses.
 Its dimensions are various properties perceived by each sense.
 For example, the eyes can see color, form, and size; the ears can perceive tone, pitch, forms, etc. Therefore, the color sees redness, and the eye sees color.
 Higher than the senses is the mind, which now sees the senses—i.e. the concept of seeing, hearing, tasting, touching, and smelling.
-The mind carries object concepts such as table, chair, house, etc. Effectively, if we had to define these concepts more clearly, then we would have to reduce them to things that can be tasted, touched, smelt, seen, and heard.
+The mind carries object concepts such as a table, chair, house, etc. Effectively, if we had to define these concepts more clearly, then we would have to reduce them to things that can be tasted, touched, smelt, seen, and heard.
 Once the object concepts have been refined by the senses, they can further be elaborated by properties.
 For example, these objects will have form and color.
 Finally, we will convert the definition to a specific form (e.g. square) and a specific color (e.g. red).
 Meanings are therefore first explained by senses, then by the sensible properties (e.g. color), and then each of these properties is further elaborated into specific values.

 However, the mind is itself not fundamental, and can also be perceived by something else.
 This perception requires the mind to become an object in another space, and this space is called intelligence (buddhi).
 The intelligence too becomes an object in the space (and sense) called ego (ahamkara), and the ego becomes an object in the space (and sense) called mahattattva or the moral sense.
 While we cannot see the eye with the eye, we can see the eye with the mind.
 While we cannot see the mind with the eye and the mind, we can see it with intelligence.
-While we cannot see the intellect with eye, mind and intelligence, we can see it with the ego.
-While we cannot see the ego with the eye, mind, intellect and ego, we can see it with the moral sense.
+While we cannot see the intellect with eye, mind, and intelligence, we can see it with the ego.
+While we cannot see the ego with the eye, mind, intellect, and ego, we can see it with the moral sense.
 To sense the senses, we need to develop the mind.
 To sense the mind, we need to develop the intellect.
 To sense the intellect, we need to develop the ego.
 To sense the ego, we need to develop morality.
 Eventually, this hierarchy terminates when there is something that can sense itself – that sense and object is called consciousness.

 Current science describes matter that doesn’t see anything.
 You cannot say that the meter ‘sees’ length, or that a thermometer ‘feels’ the heat.
 Hence, matter is not defined as qualities; it is just defined as the movement of a pointer caused by a physical effect.